natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :align: center

 Gray hat hackers are there between white and black hackers.
 Black hat and white hat hacking tactics are combined by gray hat hackers.
 Gray hat hackers, frequently, scan systems for vulnerabilities without the owner's knowledge or consent.
-If problems are discovered in hardware and sofrware, they notify the owner and may, occasionally, demand a modest fee to have the issue resolved, but not by force.
-Usually, bugs and exploits also get leaked into public spaces by this type of hacker, thing, such as smartphone jailbreaking and game console exploits are common with these hackers.
+If problems are discovered in hardware and software, they notify the owner and may, occasionally, demand a modest fee to have the issue resolved, but not by force.
+Usually, bugs and exploits also get leaked into public spaces by this type of hacker, thing, such as, smartphone jailbreaking and game console exploits are common with these hackers.

 **Black Hat Hacker (The Ugly)**